mclaughj/mclaughj.github.io/about.md

 published: true
 ---

-This site is [hopefully] updated on a semi-regular basis by Joseph McLaughlin.
-Some topics I'd like to cover:
+This site will [hopefully] be updated on a semi-regular basis by Joseph McLaughlin.
+Some topics will include:

-- Programming (especially Swift)
+- Software engineering
-- Mechanical Keyboards
+- Mechanical keyboards
 - Social psychology
-- Tips for working from home
+- Working from home
 - Music
 - Sports
 - Apple